Real Estate Wholesaling

 Can't explain what they do when a seller is hostile.
 Ask this directly in your interview.
 If the answer is "I just say thank you and hang up," the VA lacks the emotional regulation and script flexibility to handle difficult calls productively.

 Heavy accent on the screening call.
-This isn't about discrimination — it's about the practical reality that accent-related friction reduces conversion rates in U.S. real estate markets.
+This isn't about discrimination.
+It's about the practical reality that accent-related friction reduces conversion rates in U.S. real estate markets.
 Test this in the screening call.
 If you struggle to understand the VA, your sellers will too.

 11. Agency vs. Freelance: Which Is Right for You?